nicklemmon/recipes/_recipes/lauras-quick-slow-cooker-turkey-chili.md

 review:			3

 #=== Stuff for the Sidebar ===#
-cooktime:		4 hours
+cookTime:		4 hours
-numserved:		8
+numServed:		8
 source:			http://allrecipes.com

 #=== Stuff for the ingredients list ===#